FinHubSA/algorand-dashboard-frontend/README.md

   - Then go to this url: http://localhost:8000/admin/ and login using those credentials
   - Click on 'Add Periodic Task'
   - Then add the task
+- There are 2 main tasks process_blockchain_data_task and process_json_data_task.
+  - process_blockchain_data_task takes the simulated data and puts it into the algorand sandbox first, then takes it from there and puts it into the dashboard DB.
+The indexer is used to take it from the blockchain to the app's DB.
+  - process_json_data_task takes the simulated data and puts it straight into the dashboard DB without going through the algorand sandbox blockchain.
+  - There are other subtasks which fall in these main tasks that can be found in the dashboard_analytics/tasks.py script.
 - From this root directory run the following commands:
 - `sudo docker-compose build`
 - If you get an error about archive/tar: invalid tar header run: